adelowo/portfolio/_posts/2017-01-07-build-your-own-validation-library.md

 #### Footnotes

 [0] There are libraries with tons of rules on packagist.

 [1] Pipe delimited rule definitions are cool.
-But folks be complainig about IDE support and the likes though.
+But folks be complaining about IDE support and the likes though.

 [2] My personal preference for throwing exceptions - most of the time - is to define it (the exception) in a standalone function/method.
 I think that's called SRP..
 Lol

 [3] Contributed to this project sometime last year.